kotliluk/rachel/README.md

 * The **Load** button loads the whole project from **.rachel** files.
 Rachel files contain all editable relations, all expressions, and a configuration value indicating whether usage of null meta values is enabled.
 * The **Save** button saves the current project to a new **.rachel** file.
-* The **Batch** button lets us select multiple project files to be all processed and their reports generated.
 * The **Samples** button shows prepared sample projects.
 It is a convenient starting point for users who are just getting acquainted with Rachel.
 * In the **Settings**, we can set: